google/pack/advanced-examples/pack-from-java/README.md

 This folder contains an Android app that can compile Wear OS watch faces as `.apk` or `.aab` at runtime.

-It does so by using a custom Rust library depending on `pack-api`, plus a Java class which interfaces with that library ("PackPackage.java").
+It does so by using a custom Rust library depending on `pack-api`, plus a Java class which interfaces with that library ([PackPackage.java](./PackFromJava/app/src/main/java/com/example/packfromjava/PackPackage.java)).

 Note that this example is a phone app, but the concept should work just as well on Wear OS.